FREE TRIAL UPGRADE!

 Within 30 days after the date employment begins, the motor carrier must obtain a motor vehicle record (MVR) from each driver licensing authority in which the applicant held a motor vehicle operator’s license or permit during the last three years.
 Most states require that MVR requests be submitted on a prescribed state form, often available online, but the process may vary from state to state or by licensing authority.

-For interstate drivers holding a commercial driver’s license (CDL) or a commercial learner’s permit (CLP), a current MVR must be on file before the applicant drives if the medical exam was more than 15 days prior to allowing the driver to operate a commercial motor vehicle.
+For interstate drivers holding a commercial driver’s license (CDL) or a commercial learner’s permit (CLP), a current MVR must be on file before allowing the driver to operate a commercial motor vehicle.
+Only in states that have not transitioned to the National Registry phase II (NRII) is it allowed to have a medical card take the place of an MVR with certification information for up to 15 days after a DOT exam.

 The Commercial Driver’s License Information System (CDLIS) MVR serves as proof of medical certification and is used to verify that the driver is properly self-certified.
 Carriers should keep in mind that: